Bureau-THETA/qtbengine/README.md

 ## Open-Sourced.
 Morbidity-Based.
 Public Health Ready
 ### 📌 Project Overview

-Our **open-sourced Java-based software library** empowers:

-- Public health agencies
-- Global health organizations
-- Academic institutions
-- Health tech innovators
-- Pharmaceutical companies

-with accurate, data-driven forecasts of future medicinal product needs using the **morbidity method**.
+Our **open-sourced Java-based software library** empowers **public health agencies, global health organizations, academic institutions, health tech innovators**, and **pharmaceutical companies** with accurate, data-driven forecasts of future medicinal product needs using the **morbidity method**.

 In use for many years across more than 60 countries, the library is designed to integrate seamlessly with **reported and estimated morbidity data**.
 It provides **transparent**, **scientifically robust projections** that are **fully customizable to local demand patterns**—helping optimize resource allocation, minimize stockouts, and ensure better preparedness for future health needs.